 The Company recognized a write-off of property, plant and equipment of \$1.6 million and \$3.9 million in 2023 Q3 and the nine months ended September 30, 2023, compared to \$0.9 million and \$1.5 million for the same periods in 2022.
-The write-offs related to equipment lost-in-hole and equipment damaged beyond repair.
+The write-offs related to equipment lost-in-hole.
 Reimbursements on lost-in-hole equipment are based on service agreements held with clients and are recognized as revenues.
-Refer to the "Reclassifications" section of this MD&A.
+Refer to the "Reclassifications" section of this News Release.